Belton House: Architecture

 Nikolaus Pevsner described Belton as "a house of fulfillment rather than innovation" while Nigel Nicolson called it "a summing-up of all that is best in the only truly vernacular [architectural] style in England since the late Tudors."
 Belton is a scaled-down version of Clarendon House, designed and constructed by Roger Pratt and demolished in 1683, which was considered by the architectural historian Sir John Summerson to be "the most influential house of its time among those who aimed at the grand manner".
-Following that example, Belton House was constructed with two storeys set over a semi-basement and with service wings, creating an "H"-shaped building two rooms deep and with pediments above the central facade on both sides.
+Following that example, Belton House was constructed with two storeys set over a semi-basement and with service wings, creating an H-shaped building two rooms deep and with pediments above the central façade on both sides.
 Belton House's exterior was constructed from 1,750,000 bricks, faced with Ancaster stone from a quarry at Heydour in Lincolnshire and a lighter ashlar from Ketton for the quoining.
-Neoclassical embellishments were added onto the facade by James Wyatt in 1777–78.
+Neoclassical embellishments were added onto the façade by James Wyatt in 1777–78.

 The second floor has a complementary fenestration, with windows matching those on the first floor below.
 The very latest innovation, sash windows, was used on both floors.
 The semi-basement and attic storey used the more old-fashioned mullioned and transomed windows, indicating the lower status of the occupants of these floors.
 It was clearly emphasised from without that the two main floors of the house were for state and family use, and the staff and service areas were confined to the semi-basement and attic floors.
 This concept of keeping staff and domestic matters out of sight (when not required) was relatively new and had first been employed by Pratt in the design of Coleshill House in Berkshire.
 The contemporary social commentator Roger North lauded back stairs, of which Belton has two examples (5 and 14 on plan), as one of the most important inventions of his day.